ShadowTemplate/OPPY/README.md

 During summer, **I developed a website** for my friend Nino, an afghan hounds breeder in my hometown, Bari.
 It was my first real experience with CSS, HTML and JavaScript, despite having attended over twenty university courses for my bachelor's degree in computer science.
-The final result was not for sure extraordinary, but the customer was very satisfied and that was enough for me.
+The final result was not extraordinary for sure, but the customer was very satisfied and that was enough for me.
 I also earned some money I later spent for my modest [LEGO collection]( https://raw.githubusercontent.com/ShadowTemplate/OPPY/master/pictures/lego_collection.jpg).